What’s the most popular tourist attraction in Calgary? For me it’s the Calgary Tower. Almost anywhere you are in downtown, you can spot the tower.

 Lastly, check the annual Doors Open YYC (#DOYYC) to see what are the establishments that offer free access to the public through tours and behind-the-scenes experiences.

-Through DOYYC, I visited the Art Smith Aero Centre, Calgary City Hall, The Anglican Cathedral Church of the Redeemer and so much more.
+Through DOYYC, I visited the Art Smith Aero Centre, Calgary City Hall, Knox United Church, The Anglican Cathedral Church of the Redeemer and other places in Calgary.

 Are you amaze by the wonders of Calgary?
 Well, I am.
 I always ended up saying why I haven’t known about this before.